Homeschool FAQ

 While we do not have regular sales of our core material, we do have a blemished sale section for cosmetically imperfect books.

 We believe that an excellent math education should be affordable to all.
-To that end, we offer the same straightforward pricing of our core material to schools and individuals all year round so that we can consistently keep costs as low as possible to pass onto our customers.
+To that end, we offer the same straightforward pricing of our core material all year round so that we can consistently keep costs as low as possible to pass onto our customers.

 Please visit our Returns page for more information.